meltmedia/dropwizard-etcd/README.md

 }
 ```

-then you can define processes that will be distibuted evenly among cluster members.
+then you can get access to the cluster service from the bundle.

 ```
 @Override